 Bryant reveals how Aaron navigated the upheavals of his time fighting against racism while at the same time benefiting from racial progress and how he achieved his goal of continuing Jackie Robinson's mission to obtain full equality for African-Americans, both in baseball and society, while he lived uncomfortably in the public spotlight.
 Eloquently written, detailed and penetrating, this is a revelatory portrait of a complicated, private man who through sports became an enduring American icon.

 BIO: Howard Bryant

-Howard Bryant is a senior writer for ESPN.com and ESPN Magazine.
-Bryant is the author of three books: Shout Out: A Story of Race and Baseball in Boston, Juicing the Game: Drugs Power and the Fight for the Soul of Major League Baseball, and The Last Hero: A Life of Henry Aaron
+Howard Bryant is a senior writer for ESPN.com and ESPN Magazine and NPR sports correspondent.
+Bryant is the author of four books: Shout Out: A Story of Race and Baseball in Boston; Juicing the Game: Drugs Power and the Fight for the Soul of Major League Baseball; The Last Hero: A Life of Henry Aaron; and The Heritage: